Memorium Nuremberg Trials

 PANORAMA OVER OLD PRISON.
 The old authentic building of the prison, built back in the XIX century and once used as a detention for the major war criminals, has been preserved by means of only one wing.
 A view from one of the windows reveals a number of modern constructions, yet a regardant eye still can catch the crumbling building.

 THE FOLLOW-UP TRIALS.
-This part of the permanent exhibition is known as NACHFOLGEPROZESSE or the follow-up processes.
+This part of the permanent exhibition is known as NACHFOLGEPROZESSE or the follow-up process.
 The after-war years of 1946-1949 witnesses another twelve war tribunals against the German war criminals: doctors, judges, warlords of the Wehrmacht and the Eastern front.

 FROM NUREMBERG TO THE HAUGE.
 The next two halls tell us about the historical heritage of the Nuremberg trials.
 The way the world has been changed once for all, a number of new legal and political institutions were established all over the world in order to prevent wars of aggression after the lessons of the Second World War and the Holocaust.
 The informational boards trace a path for the Nuremberg Trials to become a forefather of the Hague tribunal, which now is the main platform to condemn war crimes and crimes against Humanity.